vijaymathew/nex/docs/md/DEVELOPMENT.md

 1. Update `grammar/nexlang.g4`
 2. Add walker transformation in `src/nex/walker.cljc`
-3. Implement evaluation in `src/nex/interpreter.cljc`
+3. Implement or update static checking in `src/nex/typechecker.cljc`
-4. Add code generation in `src/nex/generator/{java,javascript}.clj`
+4. Implement interpreter behavior in `src/nex/interpreter.cljc`
+5. Add lowering support in `src/nex/lower.cljc` and `src/nex/ir.cljc`
+6. Add JVM backend support under `src/nex/compiler/jvm/` if the feature should stay on the compiled path
+7. Add JavaScript generator support in `src/nex/generator/javascript.clj` if relevant
-5. Write tests in `test/nex/`
+8. Write tests in `test/nex/` and `test/nex/compiler/jvm/` as appropriate
-6. Update documentation
+9. Update documentation

 ### Add a New Builtin Function

 1. Add to `builtin-functions` map in `src/nex/interpreter.cljc`
+2. Add or update builtin typing in `src/nex/typechecker.cljc`
-2. Implement the function logic
+3. Implement the function logic
+4. Add specialized lowering/emission in the JVM backend if needed
-3. Add tests
+5. Add tests
-4. Document in language reference
+6. Document in language reference

 ### Fix a Bug